-- Make your automated campaigns seasonally relevant.
-Many brands made their triggered campaigns more relevant during the holiday season by adding seasonal imagery, links, and messaging.
-Use these same tactics to make your automated campaigns more relevant to Valentine's Day, Mother's Day, Father's Day, and back-to-school shoppers.
-Look for opportunities to add secondary messaging that speaks to shoppers' needs during these seasons, whether it's promoting buyer's guides, order-by deadlines, or other helpful content. - Expand or break up existing automated campaigns into series.
+Expand or break up existing automated campaigns into series.
 Sometimes one message isn't enough, especially given diminishing attention spans and the trend toward much tighter copy and fewer content blocks.
 Look for opportunities to add a second or even third message to an automated campaign.
 For instance, an initial shopping cart abandonment email might simply remind a subscriber of what they left in their cart, whereas a second email might recommend alternative products, making the assumption that they haven't purchased because they're considering other products.
-Relatedly, look to break up messages that are overly packed with information and contain lots of CTAs.
-This is a common problem with welcome emails, many of which would benefit from having their various content blocks split out into separate emails as part of a welcome series. - ☐ Launch new triggered campaigns.
-Are there gaps in your triggered email program?
+Relatedly, look to break up messages that are overly packed with information and contain lots of calls-to-action.
+This is a common problem with welcome emails, many of which would benefit from having their various content blocks split out into separate emails as part of a welcome series.

+Launch new triggered campaigns.
+Are there gaps in your triggered campaign program?
 Revisit our Automated Campaign Ideas checklist, which identifies more than 110 different triggered campaigns, including action-, inaction-, date-, and machine-triggered messages.
 Use that checklist to identify potential opportunities for you to grow your array of automated campaigns.